Description and scope

 Is there scope to:

-• generate employment, skills and training opportunities and target these for priority groups?
+- generate employment, skills and training opportunities and target these for individuals from underrepresented or disadvantaged groups (including priority groups) and those furthest from the labour market?

-• create work placements, apprenticeships or internships for priority groups?
+- create paid work placements, apprenticeships or internships including for priority groups?

-Depending on the individual procurement, opportunities could be for example:
+Depending on the individual procurement, opportunities could be:

-• including relevant community benefit requirements in the contract to promote equality and to reduce inequality by targeting recruitment and training at particular priority groups.
-For example, helping women, ethnic minorities and people with a disability enter and progress in the labour market
+- including relevant community benefit clauses in the contract to promote equality and to reduce inequality by targeting recruitment and training at particular priority groups.

-• working with the Construction Industry Training Board (CITB) to set appropriate skills and training requirements in construction-related contracts
+- for construction-related contracts, working with the Construction Industry Training Board (CITB) to set appropriate target figures.
+For example, for apprenticeships and trainees, jobs created, training courses undertaken and qualifications achieved, etc.

 Knowledge Checklist